gunbamz/mern-course/README.md

 In short: Node is a JavaScript runtime environment to execute JS outside of the browser.
 Express is a library that runs in node and makes working with HTTP easier.

 Node will wait for information (HTTP request) to come through a port, and then hand it off to Express to decide what will happen with it.
 Express' route handlers will interface with MongoDB, and formulate a response to hand back to Node, and then off to the user with an HTTP response.

+### Deployment Checklist
+- [x] Dynamic Port Binding: Which port will Heroku listen for?
+- [x] Specify Node Environment: Which Node version will Heroku's servers run?
+- [x] Start Script: How should Heroku start the server?
+- [x] Create .gitignore: Which files should not be uploaded to the internet?